SWCC Policy Related to Legislation Regarding Admissions

 3. Statement acknowledging his/her understanding that his/her identity and status as a convicted sex offender will be publicized on the college campus in accordance with federal and state law if he/she is admitted or reinstated.

-Note: If a student is appealing a denial of admission or an administrative withdrawal, he/she must submit the letter of appeal to the Dean of Student Services within seven (7) calendar days of the administrative withdrawal
+Note: If a student is appealing a denial of admission or an administrative withdrawal, he/she must submit the letter of appeal to the Dean of Student Success within seven (7) calendar days of the administrative withdrawal

 C. A panel of three (3) full-time faculty or administrators will review the information submitted and make a decision by a simple majority vote within fourteen (14) calendar days of receiving the letter of appeal.
-The Dean of Student Services will serve as the convener of the panel and will be a member of the panel.
+The Dean of Student Success will serve as the convener of the panel and will be a member of the panel.